aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 - creates a ParameterProcessor, which has visibility of both ActorRegistry<Validator> and ActorRegistry<Deriver> in order to do its job.

-- creates an ActorRegistry<DataFormat>.
-ActorFactory consumes actor types of DataFormat bindings to create a registry of stateless instances of installed DataFormat implementations, each associated with a unique type name.
+- creates an ActorRegistry<CodecFactory>.
+ActorFactory consumes actor types of CodecFactory bindings to create a registry of stateless instances of installed CodecFactory implementations, each associated with a unique type name.
-ActorRegistry<DataFormat> is made available to any ServiceExecutor which is interested in using DataFormat to serialize/deserialize data.
+ActorRegistry<CodecFactory> is made available to any ServiceExecutor which is interested in using CodecFactory and CodecRegistry to get hold of Codec based on codec control or codec spec.

 ### Request Serving